transientskp/tkp/documentation/source/alerts.rst

 Introduction
 ------------

-The alerts recipe is simpe recipe ("master" only), that will send an email alert to for new found transients to selected email addresses.
+The alerts recipe is simple recipe ("master" only), that will send an email alert to for new found transients to selected email addresses.
 It is smart enough that it will only sent one alert per transient per email address, to not flood people's email inboxes.